taikedz/watcher-rss/README.md

 	RSS_PAGEID=fosdem

 	# Process the page
-	# Note - the main script includes the  function to help you download pages easily
+	# Note - the main script includes the getpage function to help you download pages easily
 	function findstamp() {
 	        NEWSTAMP=$(getpage "$RSS_PAGEURL" "-" grep -E "<h1>[0-9]+\\s+Events</h1>" | sed -r -e "s/<h1>.+([0-9]+.+?)<\\h1>/\1/")
 		#RSS_PERMALINK=define permalink (optional)
 		RSS_DESCRIPTION="Now listing $NEWSTAMP"
 	}

 The RSS\_PAGEURL and RSS\_PAGENAME are set here.
-RSS\_PAGENAME will also be the name of the feed path (for example, http://ducakedhare.co.uk/rss/FOSDEM\_Events.xml).
+RSS\_PAGENAME will also be the name of the feed path (for example, <http://ducakedhare.co.uk/rss/FOSDEM_Events.xml>).

 RSS\_PAGEID determines the id of the RSS feed.
 It should only have letters and numbers in it, no spaces or other characters.

 The findstamp() function must return a string identifying the state of the content - for example the permalink to the content, or something uniquely identifying its state.
 If this changes between calls, then the watched entity is deemed to have changed and a new RSS entry is created.
-Conversely, if two calls to findstamp() return the same value, it is deemed that now change has ocurred between the two.
+Conversely, if two calls to findstamp() return the same value, it is deemed that no change has ocurred between the two.

 The main genrss.sh uses the value from findstamp() to register the last state of the feed.